pmean/build-website/text/04/AnecdotalInformation.md

 ---
-Anecdotal information is problematic for several reasons, and I have highlighted some of these reasons in a [speech I gave at the 2004 meeting of theÂ  Midwest Society for Pediatric Research](GoldStandard.html).
+Anecdotal information is problematic for several reasons, and I have highlighted some of these reasons in a [speech I gave at the 2004 meeting of the  Midwest Society for Pediatric Research](GoldStandard.html).

 Catherine Fiorello highlights the weakness of the anecdotal argument